15532th/rss2jbr/README.md

 - `save_path`: work directory for `download_command` subprocess when called for this specific feed and user
 - `send_errors`: send Jabber message to user if `download_command` subprocess finished with non-zero exit code
 - `actions`: how to handle new entries on RSS feed for specific user
+- `filter`: only process entry if it has specified pattern in it, case-insensitive

 ```yaml
 users: